-The aft berth is located aft of the cabin steps.
-It is equipped with a berth, 12-volt lighting and opening port windows.
-Access for the forward bilge pump, water tank and sump pump is located below the berth.
-A removable panel in the starboard cabin head liner above the aft berth provides access to service the helm wiring, electronics and rigging components.
+The mid berth is located aft of the cabin steps.
+It is equipped with a lounge seat that converts to a berth, 12-volt lighting and an opening port window.
+Access for the forward bilge pump and sump pump is provided by an access hatch in the sole.
+The fresh water tank is mounted in a compartment below the rear of the lounge seat.